Table of Contents

 Example #1: Removing A Service

 First, we will need to create a scheduled event to remove the Silver Internet service from Charlie's account (we will handle adding the new service in Example #2 below).

 Since billing runs at 5 minutes past midnight within Sonar, scheduling the event for midnight on March 1st will allow it to take effect prior to billing running.
 Now that we have created the event, we will be able to view it and monitor the progress from the right-hand panel of the Account Overview screen.

 Example #2: Adding A Service

-Continuing from the above example, since we have successfully created a scheduled event to remove the Silver Internet service, now we need to create a scheduled event to add on the Gold Internet service to Kayley's account.
+Continuing from the above example, since we have successfully created a scheduled event to remove the Silver Internet service, now we need to create a scheduled event to add on the Gold Internet service to Charlie's account.

 Example #3: Change The Account Status

-Freeda Schiller, a customer, calls in saying that she will be on vacation from February through April, and will therefore not be needing any services during this time.
+Mya Herzog, a customer, calls in saying that she will be on vacation from August through September, and will therefore not be needing any services during this time.
 Instead of making a note to set her account to Inactive and also to change the status back to Active once she returns, or having her call in again when she is back from her vacation, we can use scheduled events to automatically change Mya's account status.

-Next, we will need to create an event to change the Account Status back to Active, for when Freeda returns from vacation on April 30th.
+Next, we will need to create an event to change the account status back to Active, for when Mya returns from vacation on September 1st.

 Now, both scheduled events have been set up and Mya's account will change to the appropriate status during her vacation as well as return to Active once she is back.